muffato/muffato.github.io/projects.md

 I used a Raspberry Pi as a test bed to develop my system administration skills.
 At its peak it ran a VPN, an email server, file servers (FTP, SMB, DLNA), a personal website, a blog engine, a photo browser, and online games, and provided SSH access.

-## Internship - Web interface for gene annotation

-**École normale supérieure, Paris, France**

-_Jun 2005 to Aug 2005_

-I improved the user interface of Exogean, a tool for annotating gene structures in eukaryotic genomic DNA.
-This experience was pivotal in steering my career toward bioinformatics.

 ## Contractor - Cost-analysis tool for electronics manufacturers

 _2005_